withastro/astro/packages/integrations/markdoc/README.md

 ```

 :::note
 These options will be applied during [the Markdoc "transform" phase](https://markdoc.dev/docs/render#transform).
 This is run **at build time** (rather than server request time) both for static and SSR Astro projects.
+If you need to define configuration at runtime (ex.
+SSR variables), [see our documentation](#Define-markdoc-configuration-at-runtime).
 :::

 📚 [See the Markdoc documentation](https://markdoc.dev/docs/functions#creating-a-custom-function) for more on using variables or functions in your content.